3rd November 2021

 Males LJ emphasised the importance of “common sense” and added that the statutory definitions were “not technical terms and there is a considerable overlap between them”.
 Stuart-Smith LJ agreed with both judgments.

 The Court of Appeal’s full judgment can be found here.
 James Watthey appeared as sole Counsel before the Admiralty Judge for the owners and insurers of the destroyed vessels.
-He appeared in the Court of Appeal as Junior to Nigel Cooper QC.
+He appeared in the Court of Appeal as Junior to Nigel Cooper KC.
 James and Nigel were both instructed by Daniel Crockford of Ince & Co.

 For help and advice talk to a member of our clerking team.
 They can advise on the best options for your matter.